Wacom-Developer/personal-knowledge-library/docs/knowledge/base/ontology.md

     ### Static methods

     `from_dict(concept_dict: Dict[str, Any]) ‑> knowledge.base.ontology.OntologyClass`
-    :   Create OntologyClass from dictionary.
+    :   Create OntologyClass from a dictionary.

         Parameters
         ----------